VanaparthiSuribabu/Mathematical-Conversions/README.md

 - memory | memory conversions: "kb":"mb"
 - time | time conversions: "year":"months"
 - numbering system | numbering system conversions: "decimal":"octal"

-## Description
-In this, pipes are used to convert from one unit to another unit.
-For each converter, I have created one pipe.
-The pipes are cube pipe, square pipe, sqrt pipe , mb pipe,gb pipe,tb pipe,decimalbinary pipe,month pipe ,year pipe decimaloctal pipe and decimalhexa pipe.
-This is used to convert  mathematical numbers to cube,sqrt,cuberoot,square of that number ,years to months,hours,minutes,days,seconds ,memory units to mb,gb,tb and decimal to binary,octal,hexa decimal .

 <table>
   <tr><th>Pipe Name</th><th>Convert From(unit)</th><th>Convert To(units)</th><th>Description</th><th>Example</th></tr>